JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 ## Compiler options

 Command line options accepted by the compiler are also a kind of public API, and they are subject to the same considerations.
-Supported options (those that don't have the "-X" or "-XX" prefix) can be added only in feature releases and should be properly deprecated before removing them.
+Supported options (those that don't have the "-X" or "-XX" prefix) can be added only in language releases and should be properly deprecated before removing them.
 The "-X" and "-XX" options are experimental and can be added and removed at any time.

 ## Compatibility tools